Sean ‘Diddy’ Combs' ex says he was violent and forced a sex encounter after public apology in 2024

 “I don’t want to, I don’t want to," Jane recalled saying, to which she said Combs forcefully replied: “then is this coercion?"

-Also Monday, Jane said she told Combs that she cried for three days and felt nauseated after reading Cassie’s November 2023 lawsuit against him, which described having hundreds of drug-fueled “freak-off” sex marathons with Combs and male sex workers.
+Also Monday, Jane said she told Combs that she cried for three days and felt nauseated after reading Cassie’s November 2023 lawsuit against him, which described the effects of hundreds of drug-fueled “freak-off” sex marathons with Combs and male sex workers.

 Jane, who referred to similar encounters with Combs as “debauchery” and “hotel nights,” said she felt like she was “reading my own sexual trauma” as she read the lawsuit, which Combs settled within a day for $20 million.
 She said it followed her experience with the Bad Boy Records founder “word for word, exactly my experience.”